danielseussler/danielseussler/README.md

 ### Hi there 👋

-Hi, I'm Daniel, a statistician and data scientist with a particular interest on applications in global public health and development policy.
+Hi, I'm Daniel, a researcher and data scientist with a particular interest on applications in global public health and development policy.

+My areas of expertise revolve around modern Bayesian statistics and machine learning methods for epidemiological research and public program evaluation in developing countries.
+In this context, my particular focus is in causal inference and the utilization of disparate data sources.

 I hold a master's degree in statistics from the University of Munich.
 Prior to my master's degree, I obtained a bachelor's degree in mathematics with a minor in economics, also from the University of Munich.

-My research interests are in Bayesian hierarchical modeling of spatio-temporal data and interpretable machine learning.
-I am also passionate about causal inference for public programme evaluation and machine learning for heterogeneous treatment effects.
-Other areas are survey data statistics and remotely sensed data.
+Prior to joining C4ED, an independent research non-profit specializing in impact evaluation projects worldwide, I worked as a research assistant and interned at the UNDP and in the private sector.

+I'm a German-Colombian dual citizen and currently based in Frankfurt am Main, Germany.

 If you'd like to chat about research, don't hesitate to get in touch!

 You can find me on [LinkedIn](https://www.linkedin.com/daniel-seussler/) or at daniel dot seussler at outlook dot de.
-See also [danielseussler.github.io](https://danielseussler.github.io).

 <!--
 **danielseussler/danielseussler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.